ungoogled-software/ungoogled-chromium-wiki/faq.md

 ## Will extensions auto-update?

-Not at this time.
-There is help needed to implement this feature in [Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285)
+You can use the [chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) extension.
+It also allows updates from non-Chrome Web Store sources (based on the proposal in [Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285)).

+There is currently no built-in functionality for auto-updates.
+[Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285) proposes a solution.

 ## Do plugins work?